-It’s difficult to measure success rates in drug rehab programs.
+It’s difficult to measure success rates in drug rehabilitation programs.
 Some rehab centers don’t mention their success rates, while others boast high rates that seem too good to be true.
 Any rehab center that claims a rate of success will base their measurement on a variety of factors.

 How Drug Rehab Success Rates Are Determined